SteveHaveIt/Nuta/README.md

 ## 🎯 Overview

+**Nuta** - "The taste of real Kenyan peanuts.
+Healthy.
+Honest.
+Homegrown."

-**Nuta** is a comprehensive e-commerce solution designed for the Steve Have It brand, offering:
+A comprehensive e-commerce solution designed for the Steve Have It brand, offering:

 - **E-commerce Hub**: Product catalog, shopping cart, and checkout with multiple payment methods
 - **Customer Loyalty**: Points system, spin wheel promotions, and rewards redemption